Affirm/affirm-example-python/affirm-js-docs.md

   // Any extra fees applied to the checkout (cents)
   misc_fee_amount:      298,

-  // Total? shipping amount for the checkout (cents)
+  // Total shipping amount for the checkout (cents)
   shipping_amount:      1900,

   // States that cannot be shipped to for any item.